emmanuelHa/canary-deployment-nginx-ingress/README.md

   if it is < threshold then deploy new version
   if it is > threshold then remove the deployment of the version

 One solution could be to use an Nginx Ingress controller in front of Ingresses.
-Each ingress associated with one version
+Each ingress associated with one version of an application.

 Two providers of Nginx Ingress Controller exist:
 - Nginx one: https://docs.nginx.com/nginx-ingress-controller/